What Creatures Does Newton Scamander Meet In 'Crimes Of Grindelwald?'

 In another tank beside young Newt in the cupboard are some baby grindylows.
 The grindylow is a small, yellowish-green water demon which has green teeth and horns on its head.
 These creatures were first seen in 'Harry Potter And The Goblet Of Fire' in the underwater task of the Triwizard Tournament, which took place in the Black Lake.
 Perhaps Newt has fished these out of that same lake within the school grounds himself.

 Although not a magical creature as such, the raven is a significant animal in the wizarding world.
-In the Harry Potter films the Hogwarts house of Ravenclaw use a raven as their house mascot.
+Of course in Hogwarts theirs a house named after the bird, Ravenclaw.
 In 'The Crimes Of Grindelwald' a young Newt Scamander shows Leta a raven chick that is nesting in his cupboard at the school.
 This is of interest to Leta as a raven features on the Lestrange family crest.

 The first appearance of these shape-shifting magical beasts was in 'Harry Potter And The Prisoner of Azkaban'.
 They take on the form of the viewer's worst fear.
 When Harry Potter faced a boggart during a defence against the dark arts lesson it took the form of a Dementor.
 In a flashback in the second 'Fantastic Beasts' movie we see Newt encounter a boggart during his time as a youngster at Hogwarts.
 The boggart takes the shape of a Ministry desk.
 Apparently Newt's worse fear is having to work in an office.
 After waving his wand and calling out "riddikulus" the boggart turned into a harmless swaying wooden dragon.